Black Friday Shopping Tips

 Some stores are (not surprisingly) sending cease and desist letters to sites publishing these ads early.
 You’ve got two choices, read the site obsessively or look for word of mouth conversation once the ads are pulled.
 Fishing For Deals is a forum site where every day people share great deals on the web and in brick and mortar stores, I’m quite fond of their Catch Of The Day forum.
 They also have a Black Friday forum, but you have to have a free membership to view the list.

-There’s a push from a whole other group of people asking people to buy nothing this year on Black Friday, calling it Buy Nothing Day.
-In its 15th year, social activists and other concerned citizens have decided to opt out of the hype of holiday shopping, at least for one day.
+There’s a push from a whole other group of people asking people to opt out of the hype of holiday shopping, at least for one day, and buy nothing this year on Black Friday, or as they are calling it, Buy Nothing Day.
 The movement is aimed at helping our consumer culture remember that the biggest reason for our current environmental crisis is the simple fact that we consume too much.